wdporter/i-am-that-vuepress/23-discrimination-leads-to-detachment/readme.md

 **Q:**&ensp;How is the crossing done?

 **M:**&ensp;See your world as it is, not as you imagine it to be.
-Discrimination will lead to detachment; detachment will ensure right action; right action will build the inner bridge to your real being.
+Discrimination will lead to detachment; detachment will ensure right action; right action will build the inner bridge to your real beïng.
 Action is a proof of earnestness.
 Do what you are told diligently and faithfully and all obstacles will dissolve.

 **Q:**&ensp;Are you happy?